 The glycemic index is a numerical way of describing how carbohydrates in foods affect blood sugar levels.
 The index measures how quickly a 50-gram serving of a particular food converts to sugar.
 To put it another way, in the words of the Glycemic Index Foundation, the Glycemic Index (GI) is a relative ranking of carbohydrate in foods according to how they affect blood glucose levels.
 Carbohydrates with a low GI value (55 or less) are more slowly digested, absorbed and metabolised and cause a lower and slower rise in blood glucose and, therefore usually, insulin levels.

 For two decades, the glycemic index idea was largely confined to the scientific community.
 Then, in 2002, a book by another Canadian resident, Rick Gallop, brought the concept to public notice.
 Gallop was an advertising and marketing executive who became President and CEO of the Heart and Stroke Foundation of Ontario.
-His first book, published in 2002, was a result of his own struggle with weight gain.
-He went on to write many books about the glycemic index.
+His first book, published in 2002, was a result of his own struggle with weight

 In 2003 an American cardiologist, Dr Agatston, published The South Beach Diet, which further popularised the idea of the low GI diet.
 I tried the South Beach Diet and it worked.
 The first two weeks were hell – no bread, no biscuits, no fruit, no alcohol.
 But the kilos peeled away.
 The next month was easier and for the best part of a year I stuck to the “maintenance” program.
 Then, as you do, I started backsliding and I’ve never had the willpower to go through the whole regime again.
 Dr Agatston’s book stayed on the best-seller lists for 96 weeks in 2004 and the GI diet principle was here to stay.